+- A. Business and performance

+- B. System of governance

 - C. Risk profile

 - D. Valuation for solvency purposes

 - E. Capital management

 Within the narratives and the tables of the executive summary and the narratives of the rest of this report, the figures have been presented in millions of currency units to improve readability.
 Tables containing figures in the rest of this report are presented in thousands of currency units.
 Certain reclassifications and revisions have been made to the financial information in respect of the prior year to bring it in line with the current year presentation.
 This report is available in English and French.